 Submit your application to the Planning Division to begin the formal review process.

 What to Include

-- A completed Subdivision Application form [check the boxes near the top that apply to your request].
+- A completed Subdivision Application form

 - Map Copies (prepared by a Registered Land Surveyor):